Kavehrafie/slidev-pres-2025/slides_2025-defense.md

 ::right::
 ## Monir Farmanfarmaian as Occult Technician
-This chapter positions Farmanfarmaian’s mirror-work as a technology of enchantment, directly responding to the anxieties of modernization and the vanishing of pre-modern Iranian culture.
-Her transatlantic practice, integrating New York’s post-minimalism with nomadic art and Iranian craft traditions, transformed these elements into a strategic aesthetic paradigm that materialized a transnational condition where artisanal 'charm' conveyed cultural fluidity while enmeshed in neocolonial circuits of value.
+This chapter positions Farmanfarmaian’s mirror-work as a technology of enchantment, directly responding to the anxieties of modernization and the vanishing of pre-modern communities in iran.
+Her transatlantic practice, integrating New York’s post-minimalism with nomadic art and Iranian craft traditions, transformed nomadic and Islamic art into objects where artisanal 'charm' conveyed cultural fluidity while enmeshed in neocolonial circuits of value.

 ---
 layout: two-cols